Configuration Procedures

 */*=[a][r][*][*]

 Customizable security for users and files.
 The server initially defaults to "no access".
 Security rules must be established to provide access to the data.
-The security syntax and permissions sequence are described under Permissions below.
+For information on the security syntax and permissions sequence, see Permissions.

 Permissions